MarcoBroto/synergy/README.md

 # Synergy

-React Native App Template written in Typescript
+React Native App Template written in Typescript.
+Started as a proof of concept for a user interface and mobile application for a company tool.
+Name is similar to spinoff of original product name.

-Using Expo to test and run.